 Do you have a favorite color/weight and why?

-How did you go about selecting threads for your Aurifil Everyday Escapes collection?
+How did you go about selecting threads for your latest Aurifil collection, Let’s Go Sew?

 Where can we find you this year?

-To enter-to-win 1 Large Everyday Escape Thread Collection and one Layer Cake of Manderley by Franny & Jane for Moda, click here to head to the Rafflecopter entry page, or simply click on the image above.
+To enter-to-win 1 Large Let’s Go Sew Thread Collection and one Jelly Roll of Sunday Drive by Pat Sloan for Moda, click here to head to the Rafflecopter entry page, or simply click on the image above.
 You do not have to complete all the options to be entered but the more options you choose, the more entries you have!
-Entries will be accepted from now through 11:59pm Eastern Time on Sunday, April 30!
-Winner will be randomly selected and announced here on Monday, May 1.
+Entries will be accepted from now through 11:59pm Eastern Time on Sunday, April 9!
+Winner will be randomly selected and announced here on Monday, April 10.
 Good luck!

-Blog — Shop — Facebook — Instagram — Pinterest — Twitter
+Website — Blog — Moda Bakeshop — Facebook — Instagram — Twitter — YouTube — Pinterest

 United Notions, Moda Fabrics and Moda Home is a multi-line fabric, notions and finished product manufacturer and distributor selling to the trade.
-They offer a wide range of fabrics, notions, patterns, books, quilting supplies and finished product in their Dallas warehouse.
-They have been in the quilting and fabric industry since 1975 and are constantly striving to bring the latest and greatest in both their fabrics and other quilting and home products.
-Moda currently has independent designers as well as an in-house design staff bringing some of the hottest new lines of fabrics and home product available in the industry.
+We offer a wide range of fabrics, notions, patterns, books, quilting supplies and finished product in our Dallas warehouse.
+We have been in the quilting and fabric industry since 1975 and are constantly striving to bring you the latest and greatest in both our fabrics and other quilting and home products.
+Moda currently has independent designers as well as an in-house design staff bringing you some of the hottest new lines of fabrics and home product available in the industry.